 Risky driving is not just a safety issue, there are knock-on effects as well, from penalties to increased costs and damage to your business’s reputation.
 Here are some red flags to look out for in identifying any at-risk drivers in your organisation:

-- Speeding: Driving over the speed limit is a major cause of accidents on United Kingdom roads.
-Even though other drivers are often at fault in accidents involving heavy vehicles, driving too fast limits your drivers’ ability to take evasive action.
+- Speeding: Driving over the speed limit is a major cause of accidents on UK roads.
+Whilst other drivers may be at fault in accidents involving heavy vehicles, driving too fast limits your drivers’ ability to take evasive action.

 - Harsh Braking: This is often a sign of aggressive driving or failure to maintain a safe following distance.
 It also increases the risk of jack-knifing, uses more fuel, damages the brakes, reduces the lifespan of the vehicle’s tyres and increases emissions.